 Aching Muscles and Joints

 Depression and pain share the same chemical messengers in the brain.
-This is why people who are depressed are three times as likely to get regular pain.
+This is why people who are depressed are three times as likely to experience regular pain.
 Likewise, a person living with ongoing pain has an increased risk of developing depression.

 Digestive Problems